How Does an EBT Card Work? A Guide for Older Adults

 Where can I use my EBT Card?

-Your EBT card can be used to purchase eligible food at Walmart, most grocery stores, convenience stores, and other retail stores that accept SNAP.
-Many farmer’s markets throughout America also participate in SNAP.
+You can use your EBT card to buy eligible food at Walmart, most grocery stores, convenience stores, and other retail stores that accept SNAP.
+Many farmers markets throughout America also participate in SNAP.

 What can I buy with EBT?